-16. Unacceptable practice
+Unacceptable practice

-Although the staff at our school should use their discretion and judge each case on its merits with reference to the child's individual healthcare plan, it is not generally acceptable practice to:
+Although the staff at our schools should use their discretion and judge each case on its merits with reference to the child's individual health care plan, it is not generally acceptable practice to:

-- Prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary; - Assume that every child with the same condition requires the same treatment; - Ignore the views of the child or their parents/carers; or ignore medical evidence or opinion (although this may be challenged); - Send children with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plan; - Penalise children for their attendance record if their absences are related to their medical condition, e.g. hospital appointments;
+- Prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary; - Assume that every child with the same condition requires the same treatment; - Ignore the views of the child or their parents/carers; or ignore medical evidence or opinion (although this may be challenged);

-- Prevent pupils from drinking, eating or taking toilet breaks whenever they need to in order to manage their medical condition effectively; - Require parents/carers, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
-No parent should have to give up working because the school is failing to support their child's medical needs; or - Prevent children from participating, or creating unnecessary barriers to children participating in any aspect of school life, including school trips, e.g. by requiring parents to accompany the child.
+- Send children with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual health care plan; - Penalise children for their attendance record if their absences are related to their medical condition, e.g., hospital appointments; - Prevent children from drinking, eating or taking toilet breaks whenever they need to in order to manage their medical condition effectively; - Require parents/carers, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
+No parent should have to give up working because the school is failing to support their child's medical needs; or - Prevent children from participating in or creating unnecessary barriers to children participating in any aspect of school life, including school trips, e.g., by requiring parents to accompany the child; - Alter/amend any medications, i.e. by crushing tablets or increasing a dose if requested by the child.